 The summer sun can be harsh on window treatments.
 Between the intense heat, damaging UV rays, increased traffic over summer vacation, and busy schedules, it is important to take steps to protect your treatments from damage.
 From cleaning to motorization, here is how you can take care of your window treatments this season.

 One way to start the summer off right is by making any necessary repairs to your treatments.
 You'll thank yourself once the busyness of the season sets in for taking care of this early on.
 Some signs of treatments in need of repairs include:

 - Frayed cords

 - Dusty and dirty blinds

 The good news?
 You do not have to make these repairs on your own or even leave your home!
-Give our team a call to schedule a convenient, in-home repair.
+Give our team a call to schedule a convenient, in-home repair or blind cleaning service.

 Consider Energy Efficiency

 If you are considering making a window treatment upgrade, why not go with an energy-efficient solution just in time for those hot summer days?
 Windows account for between 25-30% of home heating and cooling loss throughout the year.
 These new, effective treatments will help keep your home cooler while saving you money on air conditioning costs.

 Some of our most popular energy-efficient treatments are: